 The Board affirms and values the faith diversity in our Catholic secondary schools.
-Section 21(2) (g) of the Education Act provides that an individual is excused from school attendance in observance of a "holy day by the Church or religious denomination to which the individual belongs."
+Section 21(2) (g) of the Education Act provides that a person is excused from school attendance in observance of a "holy day by the Church or religious denomination to which he or she belongs."